Plan & Deploy

 Click to view

-CLI Runs (list and metadata)
+CLI Runs (list and metadata) In the project,

 - Open CLI Runs in the left sidebar.
 You get a list of runs.